 Christina Raia joined Cancer Support Community in July 2009 and currently serves as the Senior Director, Corporate Relations.
 In this position Christina is responsible for CSC's corporate fundraising, and also serves as the liaison for CSC's Young Leadership Council in New York City.
 Prior to joining Cancer Support Community, Christina served as Development Manager for Gilda’s Club Worldwide.

 Christina holds a bachelor's degree in Business Administration with a concentration in Marketing from St. Joseph’s College, where she also obtained certificates in Advertising & Public Relations, Human Resources and Management.
 Christina is currently an MBA candidate at the Zicklin School of Business at Baruch College.

-Claire Saxton, Senior Director, Education
+Claire Saxton, Vice President, Education

 Claire is responsible for CSC’s national patient education and outreach programs.
 She has 25 years of experience in nonprofit management, and a wealth of experience in patient education and advocacy.
 Claire came to CSC from the Urology Care Foundation, where she managed national patient education programs and public awareness campaigns with partners that included coalitions of patient advocacy organizations for National Bladder Health Month as well as the National Football League for prostate cancer awareness.